jteickholt/Project2_Team7/README.md

 https://www.ncei.noaa.gov/support/access-data-service-api-user-documentation

-#### The final output will look very similar to the Dashboar_Preview power point presentation that is in the repo.
+#### The final output will look very similar to the Dashboard_Preview power point presentation that is in the repo.